raspberrypilearning/catch-the-bus/en/step_2.md

 --- task ---

 Click the **Outdoors** category.
-Find a backdrop that makes a good starting point for a bus tour.
-We chose the School backdrop.
-Where will your characters start their journey?
+Add a backdrop that makes a good starting point for your bus.

-Click on the backdrop to add it to your project:

 ![Stage with outdoor backdrop](images/outdoor-backdrop.png)